A definition of key terms is attached to this document. Your attention is also drawn to the Trust’s Privacy policy.

 Visitors

-All visitors are requested to sign a non-disclosure agreement to confirm that they will maintain confidentiality in line with the Trust’s policies and will report to the Trust any breach or loss of personal data of beneficiaries within 24 hours of being aware of the breach or the loss.
+All visitors are required to sign a non-disclosure agreement to confirm that they will maintain confidentiality in line with the Trust’s policies and will report to the Trust any breach or loss of personal data of beneficiaries within 24 hours of being aware of the breach or the loss.

 Contributors